Chatur007/course-website/README.md

 # course-website
-I have dome a course website showcasing their Couse
+I have done a course website showcasing their Couse